315+ Telescopes Ranked

 Aftermarket Accessory Recommendations

-For humid nights, we also recommend investing in a wrap-around dew shield, since condensation has the possibility of forming on the image sensor and preventing the telescope from working properly.
+For humid nights, i also recommend investing in a wrap-around dew shield, since condensation has the possibility of forming on the image sensor and preventing the telescope from working properly.

 Zane Landers